nacho963/Coalition-Technologies-Front-End-Development-Test/README.md

-# Coalition-Technologies-Front-End-Development-Test

-Coalition Technologies - Desktop Front End Development Test Application
+# Coalition Technologies - Desktop Front End Development Test Application

-This was a skills test for the position Front End Developer.
-I was given a .psd file and asked to make a pixel-perfect website.

 This submission is the result of my skill test for the Front End Developer position at Coalition Technologies.
-The objective of this assessment is to evaluate my capability to transform an Adobe Photoshop file(.psd) into a static, single-page web application.
+The objective of this assessment is to evaluate my capability to transform an Adobe Photoshop file(.psd) into a static pixel-perfect website, single-page web application.

 The primary goal is to convert the provided PSD into a dynamic desktop single-page website.